Chapter 2:

 * * *

 “Amateurs.”
-A sneer curled Eralia’s lips.
+Eralia sneered.
 “Overplayed their hand, went begging for foreign support, and were crushed.
 Too little, too late.”
+She turned the page, coarse with age.

 Their banners were torn down, their names struck from the rolls of nobility.
 The vast holdings of House Miarties were divided amongst the Houses of Lesnick and Rustes, whose support of the Compact had proved their unwavering loyalty…

 She paused.
-Her slender finger rested on the name Rustes, the page coarse with age.
+Her slender finger rested on the name Rustes.

 “Loyalty?”
 Eralia muttered to herself.
 “More like better opportunists.”

 She closed the tome with a thump and opened her own leather-bound notebook.
 Inside the front, her fingers traced the sharp crease of a folded letter.
 Her jaw tightened.
-She didn’t have to read it, her cousin Corvan’s words were already burned into the back of her mind.
-A draft from the window sent a chill down her neck.
+She didn’t need to read it, her cousin Corvan’s words were already burned into the back of her mind.

 …I pray that allowing your enrollment into the Royal College was the right choice.
 Should your ambitions of military command fail, a noblewoman such as yourself has other uses at the capital.

-She whipped past the front and the pages of combat notes, landing on a list of names in her own scratchy handwriting.
+A draft from the window sent a chill straight down Eralia’s neck.
+She whipped past the letter and her pages of combat notes, landing on a list of names in her own scratchy handwriting.

 House Vellen.
 House Pasaulis… House Rustes.

 She uncapped an ink pot.
-The quill scratched against paper as she scribbled in small letters beneath the entry: Miarties.
+Her quill scratched against the paper as she scribbled beneath in small letters: Miarties.

 Her head lifted at the shuffle of boots from the corridor.
 She saw a group of lectors and instructors march past the library’s arched doorway.
-A flash of silver thread on one man’s mantle caught her attention, a royal sigil.
+A flash of silver thread on one man’s mantle caught her attention.
+It was a royal sigil.

 “Young Lord Rustes, what a pleasure it is to see you!”

-Her head snapped towards a young noble with an eager smile, his bow a touch too deep.
+Her head snapped towards the young noble.
+He had an eager smile, his bow a touch too deep.

 “…I wish I could say the same, Ottro.”
 The young lord in question, Mordhun Rustes, sighed before he turned to respond.
-The scar on his right knuckles vanished as he clasped his hands neatly behind his back.
+The scar on his right knuckles vanished as he clasped his hands behind his back neatly.

 “Ah, Lord Rustes, surely you jest!”
 Ottro shifted from foot to foot nervously.
 “I wouldn’t expect a disciple of your importance to be here, watching the entrance ceremony, though!”